-During medical assistant certification training, students are expected to study both administrative and clinical duties like billing, EKG, phlebotomy, anatomy, office practices, and laboratory techniques.
+During medical assistant training, students are expected to study both administrative and clinical duties like billing, EKG, phlebotomy, anatomy, office practices, and laboratory techniques.
 Additionally, some accredited medical assistant programs offer specialized training in pediatrics and OB/GYN.

 Where Do Medical Assistants Work?

 The great part about the medical assistant sector is its duality.
 Some people might choose to focus on administrative elements entirely while others may choose to dedicate themselves to clinical roles (like taking blood and vital signs).